Swendude/JS-functions/index.md

 The storage of the company is managed by an automated system which we have to maintain.
 It allows use to increase and decrease the amount of apples (the stock) in the storage.
 So when _fruits.com_ sells some apples, the system can be updates to reflect the stock.

-Our boss aproaches us and says that he wants to improve the system, there have been some complaints about the stock number going negative.
+Our boss aproaches us and says he wants to improve the system, there have been complaints about the stock number going negative.
 Of course the system should not allow to have minus one apples in stock.
-Also the available storage should not exceed 100 apples, as there is no space for that and the apples would spoil outside of storage.
+Also, the available storage should not exceed 100 apples, as there is no space for that and the apples would spoil outside of storage.

 We start looking into the problem by pulling up the relevant code in the system.